Richmond-Miles Museum

 Also born in the house that now is the Richmond-Miles History Museum was famous Yanceyville artist Maud Florance Gatewood (1934-2004).
 Maud was the only child of John Yancey Gatewood and Mary Lea Florance Gatewood.
 Accordingly, it is only appropriate that the room in which Maud Gatewood was born now serves as the focal point of the extensive Maud Gatewood art exhibit, including the canvas upon which she was working when she died in 2004.

 The rooms of the museum (on two floors) contain, in addition to the Maud Gatewood exhibit, items relfecting the depth and breadth of Caswell County's history.
-These range from a pistol once owned by Senator John Walter Stephens, who was murdered by the Ku Klux Klan in the historic Caswell County Courthouse, to a portrait of Bartlett Yancey, Jr. (1785-1828), for whom Yanceyville is named, to the typewriter used by Caswell's beloved Register of Deeds, John Burch Blaylock (1909-1995).
+These range from a pistol once owned by Senator John Walter Stephens, who was killed by the Ku Klux Klan in the historic Caswell County Courthouse, to a portrait of Bartlett Yancey, Jr. (1785-1828), for whom Yanceyville is named, to the typewriter used by Caswell's beloved Register of Deeds, John Burch Blaylock (1909-1995).
 There are American Indian tools and arrow heads, and uniforms and related items from the various wars in which Caswell County men and women served.
 There is an ancient spinning loom.
 And the portrait gallery contains images of the famous people of the county.
 On display is Thomas Day furniture and lawyers' chairs from the historic Caswell County Courthouse, which is just across the Square from the museum.
 The museum also is fortunate to have on loan many of the antique clocks of local collector Leon Richmond.

 And, one of the museum's most-prized possessions is the 1840s Tobacco and Slave Ledger, a full reproduction of which is available to museum visitors.
 The CCHA hopes to obtain the restored original.